What we do

-As a dual discipline team, Alison and James also work together on a small number of trips to bring a unique blend of instructional and guiding input, sharing their knowledge of Arctic Norway.
+As a dual discipline team, Alison and James also work together on a small number of trips to bring a unique blend of instructional and guiding input, sharing their knowledge of Arctic Norway and the Alps.

 I was fortunate enough to be introduced to skiing when I was very young (age 2!) on the slopes of my local golf course then at The Lecht in Scotland.
 Right from the beginning I developed a passion for the sport which has grown and grown since that time.